The Psoas Major

 - 02

-Difficulty standing for prolonged periods (progressive worsening)
+Difficulty with prolonged standing (progressive worsening)

 - 03